JeMuGa/coding_problems/README.md

 This is a list of generic coding problems I find usefull to practice with.

 Its just a compilation of problems I find on internet.
-If you know a better answer or an answer in another language other than JS, feel free to do a Pull-Request to add it on the file with a comment and dont forget to add the test to it plz.
+If you know a better answer or an answer in another language other than JS, feel free to do a Pull-Request to add it with a comment and dont forget to add the test to it.

-Expect more to come with time.
+---

 ## Problem 1